PRACTITIONERS

 Keith Wallis

-Keith has been working as a fight director for over a decade, offering professional fight choreography for numerous theatres and production companies across the UK, as well as providing tuition in stage combat for some of Britain’s most prestigious acting schools and institutions.
+Keith has been working as a fight director for the past sixteen years, offering professional action arrangement and coordination for numerous theatre and production companies, as well providing stage and screen combat tuition for some of the UK’s leading acting schools and institutions.

-His career began back in 2007 when he ran a series of workshops for the National Youth Theatre, this was then followed by his first choreography credit as assistant fight director for the stage play Sons of York at the Finborough Theatre, directed by Kate Wasserberg.
-Since then he has gone on to choreograph fights and action sequences for a wide range of different projects.
-He currently splits his time between regular teaching at Italia Conti and various choreography projects.
-His lifelong passion and interest in Medieval weapons and warfare has also led to his running a series of regular talks and lectures on the subject at Norwich castle.
+His career began back in 2007, when he ran a series of workshops for the National Youth Theatre, this was followed by his first fight directing credit in 2008 for the play Sons of York at the Finborough, directed by Kate Wasserberg.
+Since then Keith has gone on to choreograph fights and action sequences for a wide range of different projects across theatre and film.

 Joe Golby